Klingebeil/homepage/wiki/Artificial Intelligence/ai-visibility.md

 (Think about *Google Docs*' *AI* suggestions — they could easily run in the background and just improve your writing silently.
 Instead, they pop up visibly, interrupt your flow, make you acknowledge them.
 The interruption is the message.
 It signals innovation every time it happens.)

+## The Fundamental Tension

 This all sets up an interesting conceptual tension: ***AI* is most invisible when it's effective, but most valuable (in market/symbolic terms) when it's visible.
-Both require very different forms of work and both are fundamentally at odds with each other.** This suggests that truly useful *AI* adoption might require deliberately resisting status incentives and organizations optimizing for utility vs. visibility are playing entirely different games.
+Both require very different forms of work and both are fundamentally at odds with each other.**

+This also suggests that truly useful *AI* adoption might require deliberately resisting status incentives and organizations optimizing for utility vs. visibility are playing entirely different games.